 Photo

-4. Adult learners have years of experience and knowledge that their younger counterparts may lack.
-Adults must apply what they already know to new machine shorthand concepts and principles of writing.
+Our educational solutions textbooks are specifically developed for adult learners, who have unique characteristics such as the need for autonomy, relevance, and organization in their lessons.
+These students have years of experience and knowledge that their younger counterparts may lack and must apply what they already know to new machine shorthand concepts and principles of writing.
+Review and positive reinforcement throughout the learning journey are crucial to their success.

 LESSON FORMAT: New material is gradually presented throughout the textbook along with review lessons.
 Students must master each concept before they move on to the next lesson as each lesson contains material from previous lessons.
 To minimize frustration, lessons are balanced so more difficult material is dispersed throughout the textbook and intermingled with easier material.
 All lessons begin with finger exercises and a warm-up.
 Except for the review lessons, all lessons contain the following: